By Karen A. Soukiasian

 Dogs teach each other how to play appropriately and they teach each other manners.

 Even as young as a few weeks old, litter mates are schooling each other the rules of being a dog.

-One of the most important, are bite inhibition rules.
+One of the most important, is bite inhibition rules.
 Bite too hard, and you’re ignored.
 Bite too often, and you’re ignored.
-This basic lesson learned from siblings, is later transferred to their human pack members and dog friends.
+This basic lesson learned from siblings is later transferred to their human pack members and dog friends.
 Bite too hard, and you’re ignored.
 Bite too often, and you’re ignored.

 As most dog owners will attest, the one thing their pet hates more than anything else is being ignored.

 Next, they train each other the rules of certain games, such as wrestling and tug-of-war.
 Both are games of challenge and pack status shifting.
 This is why we should not play either game with our pets until they have an “off” button.

 That button is the obedient and immediate response to a given basic command to end the game.
 It could be something as simple as the command “enough.”
 As soon as your dog hears that command, the game ends…and you win.